 second step, and three ways to reach the third step.

-Dynamic programming Algorithm is a powerful solving complex problems efficiently by breaking them down into subproblems and finding the optimal solution for each one.
+Dynamic programming Algorithm is powerful in solving complex problems efficiently by breaking them down into subproblems and finding the optimal solution for each one.

 - Optimal substructure: The problem can be divided into subproblems, and the optimal solution for the problem can be found by combining the optimal solutions for the subproblems.